NiryoRobotics/ned_ros/sphinx_doc/source/installation/wsl.rst

 **Error: Can't open display: 192.168.1.44:0.0**
 Your DISPLAY variable does not match the address of your XServer.
 Try :
     - Check that you correctly launched your XServer with the required options (Disable access control is essential)
-- Check that the ip you gave is correct (you need the address in /etc/resolv.conf to have it work)
+    - Check that the IP you gave is correct (you need the address in /etc/resolv.conf to have it work)

 **OpenGL issues**
 Some people have said that they run into issues with OpenGL applications like Rviz.